-- Where there is default in payment of premium and waiver of premium is not in the policy clause
+Where there is a default in payment of premium and waiver of premium is not in the policy clause

 However, this will happen in case a clause to this effect is present in the policy document.
 Also, it can happen only after a prescribed number of years as given in the policy document.

-So, here is one case of extension of period for a term insurance at the behest of the policyholder.
+So, here is one case of extension of the period for term insurance at the behest of the policyholder.